Y Felinheli F.C.: History

 The current club was founded on 3 July 1977 as Portdinorwic Football Club, but there is evidence of teams in the village in 1890s, 1920s and 1930s.
 A club called Port Dinorwic won the Caernarfon & District League's Alves Cup in 1945–46.
 A team called Portdinorwic Football Club also played in the Caernarfon & District League for two seasons in the 1960s and used the same ground as the current club.

+On 14 October 2023, Y Felinheli played in the second round of the Welsh Cup, losing 6–0 to Newtown.